 San Vigilio’s Cathedral, known as the monumental Duomo of Trento, was built in honor of San Vigilio, Trento’s patron saint.
 It was built as a cemeterial church, located outside the walls of Tridentum, ancient roman city.
 It guards San Vigilio’s and the martyrs Martirio, Sisinio and Alessandro’s remains.

 The cathedral is Trento archdiocese’s main church.
-The construction in roman style, desired by the bishop Federico Vanga and guided by Adamo D’Arogno, dates back to the year 1212.
+This construction in roman style, desired by the bishop Federico Vanga and guided by Adamo D’Arogno, dates back to the year 1212.
 The works of the construction finished in 1321, thanks to D’Arogno’s successors, who followed the original project.
 In the following centuries, gothic, baroque and renaissance elements have been added at the majestic building.

 San Vigilio’s Cathedral hosted the Council of Trento in the years 1545-1563.
 It took place in order to oppose the spread of the protestant religion, leading to the Catholic reform, the Counter-Reformation.
 In the southern part of the church, there is Capella del Crocifisso, whereas the Rosone (also “the Fortune’s Wheel”) stands out in the transept.